orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 Running the command without arguments will train the models with the default hyperparamters values (producing results shown above).

+## Models

+Instead of using the models described in the paper we used an [UNet](https://github.com/milesial/Pytorch-UNet) as generator and a [DCGAN_D](https://github.com/lim0606/pytorch-geometric-gan/blob/master/models/dcgan.py) as discriminator.

 ## Useful repositories and code

  - [ganhacks](https://github.com/soumith/ganhacks): Starter from "How to Train a GAN?" at NIPS2016